 You will know a new freedom and a new happiness

-This is the first of the infamous promises outlined by Alcoholic Anonymous.
+This is the first of the infamous promises outlined by Alcoholics Anonymous.
 This promise isn’t reserved for alcoholics only or those who do the twelve steps.
 It’s a proven fact of recovery.
 You will realize the bondages your harmful behaviors have held on you for years.
 Laughter will be louder, music will be clearer, and the smile on your face will be more real than you’ve ever known it to be.

 Your life will depend on honesty

 As time goes on and your therapy advances you’ll learn not to keep anything inside anymore.
 Communication, vulnerability, trust, openness, and honesty, will all become integral parts of your life.
 There’s no more need to hide, no more need to lie, and no more need to run from the light of life.
-Recovery is your one way ticket out of the dark.
+Recovery is your one-way ticket out of the dark.

 You are going to feel at peace

 Serenity is a popular word in recovery, for good reason.
 The word “serenity” means “the state of being calm, peaceful, and untroubled.”
 Anxiety, depression, panic, and other feelings of dis-ease which come with mental health disorders start to subside.
 Your troubles of your attachments will slip away, leaving you to feel more serene.
 As those AA promises read: you will comprehend the word serenity.

 Hired Power wants to help you achieve permanent recovery and peace in your life.
 We’re here to help.
 For information on our recovery management services, call us today at 800.910.9299.